-For instance, if during brooding it is 90°F and 60% Rh there would be approximately 20 ounces of water in every 1,000 cubic feet of air in the house.
-If outside it were 40°F and 50% Rh there would be 3 ounces of water in every 1,000 cubic feet of air.
-When the timer fans come on, for every 1,000 cubic feet of air we bring in, we are bringing in 3 ounces of water.
-The good news is though we are bringing in 3 ounces of water we are at the same time exhausting 20 ounces of water.
-So, even though when we are ventilated we are bringing in some moisture, the fact is we are exhausting air with significantly more moisture, which results in an overall reduction in house moisture levels.
+For instance, if during brooding it is 90°F (32°C)and 60% Rh, there would be approximately 20 ounces of water in every 1,000 cubic feet of air in the house.
+If outside it were 40°F (4°C) and 50% Rh, there would be 3 ounces of water in every 1,000 cubic feet of air.
+When the minimum ventilation fans come on, for every 1,000 cubic feet of air we bring in, we are bringing in 3 ounces of water.

+The good news is that although we are bringing in 3 ounces of water, we are at the same time exhausting 20 ounces of water.
+Even though when we are ventilating, we are bringing in some moisture, the fact is we are exhausting air with significantly more moisture, which results in an overall reduction in house moisture levels.

-Now, let's say that it is 40°F and 80% Rh outside.
+Now, let's say that it is 40°F (4°C) and 80% Rh outside.
 Under these conditions there would be 5 ounces of water in every 1,000 cubic feet of air we brought into a house.
 But again, since the inside air has 20 ounces of moisture for every 1,000 cubic feet we would be removing 15 ounces (20 ounces - 5 ounces) of moisture for every 1,000 cubic feet of air we moved into and out of the house.

 As you can see, even though the humidity is much higher outside than in the first example it only reduced the amount of moisture we removed from the house by a little over 10%.
-So even though technically a minimum ventilation chart should take into account outside relative humidity for the most part you can obtain fairly accurate results with just using a chart that assumes an outside relative humidity of 50%.
+So, even though technically a minimum ventilation chart should take into account outside relative humidity, for the most part you can obtain fairly accurate results with a chart that assumes an outside relative humidity of 50%.

 Outside temperature has more of an effect on minimum ventilation settings than does outside relative humidity.

-The minimum ventilation rates provided in Figure 2 are based on an outside temperature of 30°F. The minimum ventilation rates indicated can be adjusted for very cold or moderate conditions.
-For instance, if the minimum outside temperature is 50°F (20°F warmer) minimum ventilation settings should be increased by approximately 25%.
-If the minimum outside temperature is 10°F (20°F colder) the minimum ventilation rates can be decreased 25%.
+The minimum ventilation rates provided in Figure 2 are based on an outside temperature of 30°F. (-1°C).
+The minimum ventilation rates indicated can be adjusted for very cold or moderate conditions.
+For instance, if the minimum outside temperature is 50°F, 20°F warmer, (10°C, 11°C warmer) minimum ventilation settings should be increased by approximately 25%.
+If the minimum outside temperature is 9°F, 10°F colder, (-11°C, -10°C colder) the minimum ventilation rates can be decreased 25%.